 Adoption Strategies and Best Practices for Pavement Sealants

-Pilot projects should target moderate traffic roads or critical infrastructure segments where high performance would yield a measurable return.
-Providing a comparison between conventional sealants and self-healing versions over multiple season’s yields data on durability, cost effectiveness, and environmental tradeoffs.
+Pilot projects should target moderate traffic roads or critical infrastructure segments where high performance yields a measurable return.
+Comparing conventional sealants to self-healing versions over multiple seasons yields data on durability, cost-effectiveness, and environmental tradeoffs.

 Conclusion